SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 </tbody>
 </table>

 Your tenant may show other subscribed applications, depending on your installation and/or  optional services.

-For a detailed list of all potentially available applications, including information on the application type, its availability and the string to be used in the API to reference a particular application, refer to [Applications > application list](/guides/reference/applications/#application-names) in the Reference guide.
+Refer to [Applications > application list](/guides/reference/applications/#application-names) in the Reference guide for a detailed list of all potentially available applications, including information on its application types, its availability and the string to be used in the API to reference a particular application.

 ### <a name="own-applications"></a>Own applications

 Own applications may be